Dynatrace/serverless-hotday-2019/README.md

 ## Lab 2: Creating a Lambda Function using the AWS Console

 The AWS Lambda console provides an easy way to create and manage Lambda functions.
-We will later explore other ways to create and deployLambda functions.
+We will later explore other ways to create and deploy functions.

 In this lab, we will create a function that acts as REST API for a DynamoDB database.